foundry-rs/starknet-foundry/docs/src/testing/advanced/fuzz-testing.md

 In many cases, a test needs to verify function behavior for multiple possible values.
-While it is possible to come up with these cases on your own, it is often impractical, especially when you want to test for a large number of possible arguments.
+While it is possible to come up with these cases on your own, it is often impractical, especially when you want to test against a large number of possible arguments.

 > ℹ️**Info**
 > Currently, Forge only supports using randomly generated values for fuzzing.